 You could also use the social part of Pinterest and comment on some pins or engage with some other users.
 I haven’t tested this strategy as I use Pinterest more as a search engine.

-Promote your Pinterest profile on your other social media, in your email list and on your own blog.
+Promote your Pinterest profile on your other social media, to your email list and on your own blog.

 Use Facebook groups

 While I’m not really into the like for like kind of threads, I’m absolutely in favour of the re-pin threads.

 This is because while the “like for like” usually gets you followers not interested in your topic, with the re-pin thread: